Wheel Strategy vs. Covered Call ETFs (QYLD, XYLD, JEPI): DIY or Outsource?

 - Return of capital distributions.
 A portion of many covered call ETF distributions is classified as return of capital (ROC).
 While this is tax-deferred, it reduces your cost basis, increasing your taxable gain when you eventually sell.
 It also masks the true yield of the fund.

-If you have $25,000 or more in available capital, the time to monitor positions, and basic options knowledge, the DIY wheel strategy will outperform covered call ETFs on every meaningful metric: higher net yield, better total return, full control over risk management, and lower costs.
-Learn the fundamentals with our covered call basics guide.
+If you've got $25,000+, the time to check your positions a few times a week, and basic options knowledge, the DIY wheel will outperform covered call ETFs on every metric that matters: higher net yield, better total return, full control over risk, and lower costs.
+Start with our covered call basics guide.

 If your account is small, your time is limited, or you want a completely hands-off approach, JEPI is the best covered call ETF available.
 Avoid QYLD and XYLD for long-term holdings due to persistent NAV erosion.
 Treat them as income vehicles only if you are comfortable with a declining capital base.

-The ideal approach for many investors: use JEPI for broad diversified covered call income while running the wheel yourself on 2-4 high-conviction individual names.
-You get the passive diversification of the ETF and the higher returns of DIY premium selling, without putting all your capital into either approach.
+Here's what I'd actually do: put some money in JEPI for broad, lazy covered call exposure, and run the wheel yourself on 2-4 stocks you know well.
+You get the passive diversification of the ETF and the higher returns of DIY premium selling.
+Best of both worlds.

 Calculate your own covered call returns